bahmutov/start-server-and-test/README.md

 This utility will wait for maximum of 5 minutes while checking for the server to respond (default).
 Setting an environment variable `WAIT_ON_TIMEOUT=600000` (milliseconds) sets the timeout for example to 10 minutes.

+### Interval

+This utility will check for a server response every two seconds (default).
+Setting an environment variable `WAIT_ON_INTERVAL=600000` (milliseconds) sets the interval for example to 10 minutes.

 ### Starting two servers

 Sometimes you need to start one API server and one webserver in order to test the application.
 Use the syntax: